lonerae/ecommerce-template/db/README.md

 - `POSTGRES_PASSWORD`
 - `POSTGRES_DB`

-2. To create & fill your DB tables you have to add the following `.sql` scripts inside the `sql` folder:
+2. To create & fill your DB tables, add an `sql` folder and the following `.sql` scripts inside it:

 - `create_tables.sql`
 - `fill_tables.sql`